 To calculate the mean score, add the scores for all three items then divide by three.
 The resulting mean score should range from a minimum of 1 to a maximum of 7.
 Do not calculate a MHSIS mean for a participant who is missing any data on the MHSIS.
 More detailed instructions on scoring the MHSIS are provided with the copy of the MHSIS (see below).

 The MHSIS score is a measure of help seeking intention (Hammer & Spiker, 2018), as it is known in the literature on professional mental health treatment seeking behavior.
 More precisely, the MHSIS score is a numerical quantification of the degree to which a person reports having the intention to seek help from a mental health professional.

 What is the factor structure of the MHSIS?

-Hammer and Spiker (in press) found evidence that the three items of the MHSIS conform most closely to a unidimensional measurement model.
+Hammer and Spiker (2018) found evidence that the three items of the MHSIS conform most closely to a unidimensional measurement model.
 This means that most of the three items’ variance was accounted for by a single “help seeking intention” factor.

 What evidence exists regarding the reliability and validity of the MHSIS score?